~8 min read

 The wrong thing to build is another crowdfunder

-Kickstarter solved 'collect money for a thing'.
-It did not solve 'organize a durable institution that will outlive its founders'.
+Kickstarter solved 'collect money for a thing.'
+It never solved 'organize a durable institution where every member has a seat at the table.'
 GROUNDWORK is not a fundraiser.
-It is a register.
+It is a register — a public hall where institutions show up under their real names.

 - 03

-Before an initiative asks for a dollar, it must show: who decides, who can override whom, who can be recalled by whom, on what terms.
+Before an initiative asks for a euro, it has to show the floor: who decides, who can override whom, who can be recalled by whom, on what terms.
 We call this the legitimacy ladder.
+Nothing gets funded that won't first put its constitution in the open.

 - 04